syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Cell-Types/How-to-Show-Multiple-Images-in-a-Cell.md

 ---
 layout: post
-title: Cell Types in GridControl
+title: How to show multiple images in a cell in GridControl | Syncfusion
-description: how to show multiple images in a cell
+description: Learn here all about how to show multiple images in a cell of Syncfusion Windows Forms GridControl control and more.
 platform: windowsforms
 control: Grid
 documentation: ug
 ---

-# How to show multiple images in a cell
+# How to show multiple images in a cell in Windows Forms GridControl

 To show multiple Images in a cell, you need to handle CellDrawn Event.
 Follow the steps that are given below to achieve this.